CADPAT: Temperate woodland

 The temperate woodland pattern (TW) is designed for use in forest and grassland environments, with its mix of light green, dark green, brown, and black.

 The pattern was first introduced in 1996 on the helmet cover for the new CG634 helmet then coming into service.
 At the same time, the pattern was also introduced on a new soldier's individual camouflage net.
 The TW pattern provides protection from observation by the naked eye and night vision devices, with the pattern incorporating near-infrared technology at the ink level to help conceal the wearer against near-infrared optical devices.

-The pattern is optimized for a gate rate of 30 to 350 metres against a 3-power optical sight.
+The pattern is optimized for a gate range of 30 to 350 metres against a three-power optical sight.